thetarnav/glitched-writer/README.md

 Writer.write('Hello there!')
 /**
  * The shape of one character:
- * .gw-char (state classes: .gw-typing or .gw-finished)
+ * span.gw-char (state classes: .gw-typing or .gw-finished)
- * 	.gw-ghosts
+ * 	span.gw-ghosts
- * 	.gw-letter (also .gw-glitched when it is a "glitched" char.)
+ * 	span.gw-letter (also .gw-glitched when it is a "glitched" char.)
- * 	.gw-ghosts
+ * 	span.gw-ghosts
  */
 ```